PySimpleGUI/PySimpleGUI/.github/ISSUE_TEMPLATE/issue-form---must-fill-in-this-form-with-every-new-issue-submitted.md

 ---
 name: Issue Form - **Must fill in this form** PSG4 is no longer supported.
-You MUST supply your Priority Support Code to log an issue.
+Try PSG6 to see if your issue is fixed.
 about: This form contains the information needed to help you solve your problem
-title: "[ Enhancement/Bug/Question]  NOTE  You must supply your Priority Support Code in order to receive support- "
+title: "[ Enhancement/Bug/Question]
 labels: ''
 assignees: ''